 You were adopted or involved in the adoption process and don’t think anyone else understands you.
 You may be thinking about adoption and want to process and prepare for it.
 You may be thinking about reunification and what to process and prepare for it.

 Or, you may feel like most areas of your life are going well but you want to tend to your overall mental health as well.

 The Therapeutic Transformation

-You start to have a clear vision of the ideal life and are able to allow thoughts and language that foster good things in life.
+You start to have a clear vision of values and the ideal life.
+You are able to allow thoughts and language that foster good things in life.
 You come to know and understand yourself better and are optimizing your gifts and abilities.